SEDSIIT/ArduinoFlightRecorders/README.md

 - stage 2 - computer can deploy ejection charges
 - stage 3 - computer can transmit telemetry data to a ground station

+Stage 1 is complete!

-Currently we are in stage 1
+Currently we are in stage 2